jiangzhongshi/bichon/README.md

 The source code in this repository is released under MIT License.
 However, be aware that several dependencies (notably, CGAL with GPLv3) have differing licenses.

 ## Nerd Corner
-- If you are interesting in our algorithm, please refer to the papers [Bijective and Coarse High-Order Tetrahedral Meshes](https://cs.nyu.edu/~zhongshi/files/bichon_preview.pdf), and its successor [Bijective Projection in a Shell](https://dl.acm.org/doi/abs/10.1145/3414685.3417769).
+- If you are interested in our algorithm, please refer to the papers [Bijective and Coarse High-Order Tetrahedral Meshes](https://cs.nyu.edu/~zhongshi/files/bichon_preview.pdf), and its successor [Bijective Projection in a Shell](https://dl.acm.org/doi/abs/10.1145/3414685.3417769).